-Seizure disorders may impair fertility.
+Seizure disorders Seizure Disorders A seizure is an abnormal, unregulated electrical discharge that occurs within the brain’s cortical gray matter and transiently interrupts normal brain function.
+A seizure typically causes altered... read more may impair fertility.
 But certain antiseizure drugs may make oral contraceptives less effective, resulting in unintentional pregnancy.

 The dose of antiseizure drugs may have to be increased during pregnancy to maintain therapeutic levels.
 If women get enough sleep and antiseizure drug levels are kept in the therapeutic range, seizure frequency does not usually increase during pregnancy, and pregnancy outcome is good; however, risks of the following are slightly increased:

-Generally, uncontrolled seizures are more harmful during pregnancy than is use of antiseizure drugs; thus, the top priority of treatment during pregnancy is to control seizures.
+Generally, uncontrolled seizures are more harmful during pregnancy than is use of antiseizure drugs Drug Treatment of Seizures No single drug controls all types of seizures, and different patients require different drugs.
+Some patients require multiple drugs.
+(See also the practice guideline for the treatment of refractory... read more ; thus, the top priority of treatment during pregnancy is to control seizures.
 Preconception consultation with a neurologist is recommended to stabilize maternal seizures before pregnancy.
 Clinicians should use the lowest possible dose of antiseizure drugs and as few different antiseizure drugs as possible.

 Taken during pregnancy, phenobarbital may reduce the physiologic jaundice neonates commonly have, perhaps because the drug induces neonatal hepatic conjugating enzymes.
 Phenytoin is generally preferred.

-All antiseizure drugs increase the need for supplemental folic acid; 4 mg is given po once/day.
+All antiseizure drugs increase the need for supplemental folic acid; 4 mg is given orally once a day.
 Ideally, it is started before conception.
 Taking folic acid supplements before conception helps reduce risk of neural tube defects.

 Vaginal delivery is usually preferred, but if women have repeated seizures during labor, cesarean delivery is indicated.